-Lawmaker urges Saudi arms sales halt, cites possible Yemen 'war crimes'
+U.S. lawmaker urges Saudi arms sales halt, cites possible Yemen 'war crimes'

-WASHINGTON A U.S. lawmaker called on the Obama administration to suspend cooperation with a Saudi-led coalition conducting airstrikes in Yemen, saying in a letter released on Wednesday that civilian casualties from the strikes "appear to be the result of war crimes."
+WASHINGTON (Reuters) - A U.S. lawmaker urged the Obama administration to suspend cooperation with a Saudi-led coalition conducting airstrikes in Yemen, saying in a letter released on Wednesday that civilian casualties from the strikes "appear to be the result of war crimes."

-Rep. Ted Lieu, a California Democrat, wrote in a letter to Secretary of State John Kerry on Tuesday that the coalition has conducted more than 70 "unlawful airstrikes" in Yemen.
+Rep. Ted Lieu, a California Democrat, wrote to Secretary of State John Kerry on Tuesday, saying the coalition had conducted more than 70 "unlawful airstrikes" in Yemen.

 "It appears that either the Saudi coalition is intentionally targeting civilians or they are not distinguishing between civilians and military targets.
-Both would be war crimes," Lieu wrote.
+Both would be war crimes," wrote Lieu, who had taught classes on the law of war when he was a lawyer in the U.S. Air Force.

-Lieu taught classes on the law of war as a lawyer in the U.S. Air Force.
-His letter increases pressure on the White House about Yemen after the administration announced Saturday it is reviewing support to the Saudi-led coalition after an air strike killed 140 mourners at a funeral.
+His letter increases pressure on the White House over Yemen after the administration announced Saturday it was reviewing support to the Saudi-led coalition after an air strike killed 140 mourners at a funeral.

 Lieu also cited a Reuters article published on Monday, which reported that the Obama administration went ahead with arms sales to Saudi Arabia despite some officials' fears that Washington could be implicated in war crimes for supporting the Saudi-led air campaign.